RefurbishedCommodore/Commodore64/Assy 250407/Fab 250406 REV A/Ser.No. 46885/README.md

 **A small bulge?**

-After cleaning and retrobrighting I notice somethat that I did not notice at the starting point.
+After cleaning and retrobrighting, I noticed something that I had not seen at the starting point.
 There are two bulging spots on the outside of the bottom cover (and one on the inside).
-These two bulges were present before refurbish (can be seen in the pictures in the [Starting Point](#starting-point) chapter).
-Below are some close-ups of the bulges (click to enlarge)
+These bulges were already present before the refurbishment and can be seen in the pictures in the [Starting Point](#starting-point) chapter.

+Below are some close-ups of the bulges (click to enlarge).

 <p align="center" float="left">
     <img src="Images/Case08.jpeg" alt="Description" width="318">